 - The nominal wage of Singaporeans over the past years showed little sign of increment despite increased inflation rate.

-- This means that however great your starting pay may be, the purchasing power of it will decrease over time as things get more expensive with inflation.
+- This means that however great your starting pay, the purchasing power of it will decrease over time as things get more expensive with inflation.

 What should millennials do?